plasterbrain/fictionwiki/readme/readme-awesome.md

 ## Wikis
 - 💵 [LegendKeeper](https://legendkeeper.com/) - 14-day free trial, regularly $9/month (project owner only, collaborators can access for free).
 Originally Patreon-funded, launched c.
 2020 and is still in open beta.
 As of 2022 its feature set prioritizes collaboration and interactive maps, with functionality for media embeds and timelines planned.
 - https://www.worldanvil.com/
+- https://obsidian.md/ is an extensible, Markdown-based multimedia notebook app.
+It's more fully-featured than Fictionwiki out of the box but less presentational.
+The base software is FREE, though publishing your notebook as a website costs $192/year.

 ## Timelines
 - AeonTimeline